 Here’s what Justine Curran had to say about her Self Portraits of Motherhood Project:

 I was over the moon to discover I was pregnant with my second child.
-It was something we had planned since our wedding 12 months ago.
-Our Daughter was now turning 5 and we felt it was now time to bring her sibling into the world.
-Even though its quite personal I would like to share how I came to start documenting my journey through motherhood.
+It was something we’d planned since our wedding 12 months ago.
+Our daughter was now turning 5 and we felt it was now time to bring her sibling into the world.
+Even though its quite personal I’d like to share how I came to start documenting my journey through motherhood.

-Hormones like I said does crazy things to your head.
-As crazy as I was at the time, it was what motivated me, its what made me think about the future and gave me a reason to get in front of the camera.
+Hormones, like I said, do crazy things to your head.
+As crazy as I was at the time, making these pictures was what motivated me.
+It’s what made me think about the future and gave me a reason to get in front of the camera.

 About Justine Curran:

-I am truly inspired by real authentic photographic styles.
-I want to capture honest and genuine connections and I do this by using a lifestyle and documentary approach in my family photography portraiture.
+I’m truly inspired by real, authentic photographic styles.
+I want to capture honest and genuine connections and do this by using a lifestyle and documentary approach in my work.
 Photography is my passion, driven by my own need to document my life.
-Soon I wanted to learn more about the world of photography and document other families just as I loved photographing my own.